demonixis/C3DE/README.md

 - Post Processing
 - Instant GUI system
 - Virtual Reality Support
+- Windows Desktop & UWP, Linux, Mac

 ### Platforms
-C3DE supports Windows, Linux and Mac using MonoGame (both DirectX and DesktopGL).
+C3DE supports Windows Desktop, UWP, Linux and Mac using MonoGame (both DirectX and DesktopGL).
 Because of the OpenGL shader compiler is limited to shader model 3, this version has less graphics features than DirectX.
-For now Android and Windows UWP supports are paused the time the engine is more stable.

 ### This feature is broken
 It's an **experimental project**, but you are **free** to fix it by sending a pull request.
 However you've to follow the [coding convention](https://msdn.microsoft.com/en-US/library/ff926074.aspx).